-At CineForm we share a passion for participating in film and video creation -- not only as our vocation, but also as our avocation.
-We strive to offer products with innovative digital workflow features that enhance the process of making movie and television content.
+At CineForm we strive to offer products with innovative digital workflow features that enhance the process of making movie and television content.
 The result of our efforts is that CineForm products are used by the biggest film studios, post production facilities, and archive centers in the world.
 Our start in 2001 began by delivering the first affordable HD editorial products for independent filmmakers and enthusiasts, a market we continue to lead today.

 But leadership isn’t just about making declarations, it’s about demonstrated success:

 In 2003 CineForm shipped the industry’s first product supporting HDV editing - Aspect HD - in support of JVC’s original HD10U HDV camcorder.
 In fact, Aspect HD was the only HDV editing product for about a year.

 In 2004 CineForm’s Prospect HD became the first 10-bit online compression product used on a theatrically released feature film that was printed back to 35mm from the compressed source - Dana Brown’s Dust To Glory..

 In 2006 CineForm shipped the first Raw compression format for single-sensor Raw cameras - CineForm RAW - on which patents are pending..

 Also in 2006, Microsoft selected CineForm compression as the mezzanine format for its long-term archive for all Xbox Live television and movie content.
 Today Microsoft has >2000 Terabytes of spinning storage for CineForm files that serve its Xbox Live distribution infrastructure..